 - Solo: A Star Wars Story (2018)

-It’s not much for coherence, but watching the Star Wars movies in order of when they came out gives some insight into the filmmakers behind the camera, and general situation around the movies.
-The original trilogy – A New Hope, Empire Strikes Back, and Return of the Jedi – provide a stunning evolution in sci-fi and blockbuster filmmaking.
-George and Marcia Lucas, Irvin Kershner, Richard Marquand, Lawrence Kasdan, Leigh Bracket, they all wrote the handbook on big budget production and sequelising.
+It’s not much for coherence, but watching the Star Wars movies in order of when they came out gives some insight into the filmmakers behind the camera, and the general situation around the movies.
+The original trilogy – A New Hope, Empire Strikes Back, and Return of the Jedi – provides a stunning evolution in sci-fi and blockbuster filmmaking.
+George and Marcia Lucas, Irvin Kershner, Richard Marquand, Lawrence Kasdan, and Leigh Bracket, all wrote the handbook on big-budget production and sequelising.